Your community, your responsibility

-As members of the university community, it is our social responsibility to help stop the spread of COVID-19 by ensuring good conduct and behaviours and adhering to relevant COVID guidance.
+As members of the University community, it's our social responsibility to help stop the spread of COVID-19 by ensuring good conduct and behaviours and adhering to relevant COVID guidance.

 All members of our University community should take personal responsibility to help stop the spread of COVID-19 by following University and Government guidance, which includes adhering to advice regarding living in University accommodation and off-campus accommodation.

-- Wear a mask on public transport, in shops and supermarkets, and in other indoor spaces (such as communal areas of student accommodation) on and off campus (unless you have a health reason that makes you exempt).
+- wearing a mask on public transport, in shops and supermarkets, and in other indoor spaces like communal areas of student accommodation, on and off campus (unless you have a health reason that makes you exempt)

-- Maintain social distancing when on campus and in the local community and use sanitisers after touching surfaces and foods.
+- maintaining social distancing when on campus and in the local community and using sanitisers after touching surfaces and foods

-- Ensure any social gatherings that take place in private homes inside or outside are in accordance with Government guidelines and practise social distancing.
-In addition to causing disturbance to your local community, large gatherings risk increasing the spread of COVID-19 and are in direct contravention of government guidelines and expected student conduct.
+- ensuring any social gatherings that take place in private homes inside or outside are in accordance with Government guidelines and practising social distancing.
+In addition to causing disturbance to your local community, large gatherings risk increasing the spread of COVID-19 and are in direct contravention of government guidelines and expected student conduct

-- Take action when you have symptoms, by reporting these to the University and follow guidance to self-isolate and to get a test
+- taking action when you have symptoms, by reporting these to the University and follow guidance to self-isolate and to get a test

-- Provide your contact details for track and trace purposes when asked to do so.
+- providing your contact details for track and trace purposes when asked to do so

 Government guidance on social gatherings

-All members of the University community should recognise, respect and value diversity, different abilities, backgrounds, beliefs and ways of living and behave in a way which reflects and appreciates equality, diversity and inclusivity.
+All members of the University community should recognise, respect and value diversity, different abilities, backgrounds, beliefs and ways of living and behave, in a way that reflects and appreciates equality, diversity and inclusivity.

 - Be respectful and considerate to others in all settings (virtual and physical environments), and to those who may not be wearing a mask for health reasons.

-- Reflect on our own held privileges and support actions to provide an inclusive environment which challenges all forms of discrimination, bullying and victimisation.
+- Reflect on our own held privileges and support actions to provide an inclusive environment that challenges all forms of discrimination, bullying and victimisation.